Who wouldn’t want to know a few new frugal hacks to save money?

 It saves time and money.

-Your oven is on for almost the same amount of time if you make a big batch of burritos rather than just enough for tonight’s dinner.
+Your oven is on for almost the same amount of time if you are meal prepping and make a big batch of burritos rather than just enough for tonight’s dinner.

 Reheating doesn’t take as long so you save a little energy right there.